 As my regular readers know, I’m a life-long student of leadership, so I tend to look at situations from a leadership perspective.
 And there are a number of interesting lessons I observed during the ordeal at Tham Luang cave that I want to share with you.

-- Adaptation is Key When Facing Unplanned Obstacles – The Thai Navy SEALs had training in both swimming and diving.
+The Thai Navy SEALs had training in both swimming and diving.
 However, the training did not include underwater diving in caves.
 The obstacles presented in these caves were considerable and quite challenging.

 Rescuers had to navigate dark, murky waters, in very tight spaces which likely had sharp rock edges which could have easily damaged wet suits and breathing gear.
 They learned and adapted as they pressed on.